luqmanbarry/aro-classic-terraform/clusters/README.md

 ## Files

 - `cluster.yaml`: main cluster settings such as Azure region, networking, sizing, Key Vault, and bootstrap flags
+- `managed_identity`: choose whether the cluster is created with the default service principal path or the optional managed identity path
 - `infrastructure`: choose whether this repo uses existing customer-managed Azure resources or builds them itself
 - `gitops.yaml`: list of GitOps apps for this cluster, including what is enabled and which values files to use
 - `values/*.yaml`: one values file per GitOps app